justinnavarr0-ga/NextPlate/README.md

 ### About This Project

 This is our 4th and final capstone project showcasing our programming skills.
 This project utilizes Python/Django and the bootstrap framework, to build a User Centric Application with CRUD functionality and Authentication using Django's built in authentication.
+This project is basically the epitome of my learning at General Assembly.
+I have learned a lot, but one of the most important things I learned was actually how to learn and especially how I learn.
+I would like to again thank my instructors: Ken, Matt, Payne, and Evan for getting me to this point and I owe a huge part of my future success to their patience and guidance along the way.

 Written for **General Assembly Software Engineering Immersive Bootcamp**